 It is well known that in Australia travelling at nighttime can be a real risk due to collision with wild animals.
 After sunset, it is not unlikely that Mr. kangaroo & Co. simply jump on the street out of nowhere…

-3. Don’t feed wild animals
+3. Don’t approach or feed wildlife

 4. Don’t start your trip completely broke